[Business Day One] Prepare for Idle Chatter

 SH: The quality of the play.
 I saw Tiger nail a birdie, Phil nail two, and players from all over the world content with the conditions with impossible levels of skill.

 AL: How terrible I am at golf.
 Watching the highest levels of play remind me why I hung up the soft cleats a couple years back.
 I can’t drive without an ugly slice.
-My short game doesn’t come into play until I’m already one over on the whole.
+My short game doesn’t come into play until I’m already one over on the hole.
 And I keep equating my score with my self-worth.

 SH: The food and drinks.
 Lemonade, stuffed pretzels, hot dogs, sandwiches of all sorts, served from concessions tents spread throughout the course.